 - A 2 ½ -pound boneless turkey breast will need to air fry for about 45 minutes.

 - A 4-pound bone-in turkey breast will need to air fry for about 55-65 minutes.

 Cooking time can vary based on the shape of your turkey breast (or the brand and size of your air fryer).
 A thinner flatter shape will cook through quicker while a thicker rounder turkey breast will need longer.
 I tested this recipe with various turkey breasts in a 5.8qt Cosori air fryer.

 The air fryer is great for lean meats like pork and turkey but ensure it doesn’t overcook.
 It’s easy to open the air fryer and check the temperature of the turkey breast a bit early.

 It should reach an internal temperature of 165°F with a meat thermometer.
 A thermometer is a very inexpensive investment to ensure the meat is always cooked to juicy perfection without overcooking!

-Tips for Juicy Turkey
+Tips for Tender Turkey Breast